Sherpa Update 7/14/23: IDR Repayment plan selection and switching have changed considerably with the creation of the new SAVE repayment plan.

 Issue 3: REPAYE was created by executive order.

-This election season, President Obama’s use of the executive order has been a frequent source of discussion.
+During the 2016 election, President Obama’s use of the executive order has been a frequent source of discussion.
 One way in which he issued an executive order was in the creation of the Revised Pay As You Earn Plan.
 Because a stroke of the President’s pen created REPAYE, a stroke of the President’s pen can also eliminate it.

 This aspect of REPAYE is much different than IBR.
 Unlike REPAYE, IBR was passed into law by an act of Congress and signed by the President.
-Thus, if a new President wanted to immediately eliminate REPAYE, it could be done.
+Thus, if a new President wanted to eliminate REPAYE immediately, it could be done.
 However, a plan like IBR would take help in the form of an act of Congress if the President wanted to get rid of it.
 As a result, IBR should be seen as a more stable plan.

 If you are married or working towards student loan forgiveness, signing up for Revised Pay As You Earn could be a mistake.
 Do some research, run the numbers, and call your loan servicer.
 A wrong decision here could be an expensive mistake.